hel-astro-lab/runko/docs/shocks.rst

    python3 prtcl_spec.py --conf shock.ini [--lap lap_no]

 2. Particle Path
-This script will generate a file called prtcl_path.png which shows the 10 most energetic particles' position against time and gamma against time.
+This script will generate a file called prtcl_path.pdf which shows the 10 most energetic particles' position against time and gamma against time.

 To run, use the command: